GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/portkey_gateway/README.md

    var (mounted from Secret Manager) for the others.
 5. **Callout** arms the capture server on `:9999`, then sends the OpenAI body to the Portkey sidecar at `localhost:8787` with `x-portkey-custom-host: http://127.0.0.1:9999` and the provider API key.
+It does not wait for that call to finish.
-6. **Portkey sidecar** translates the OpenAI request to the provider's native format and POSTs the translated bytes to `:9999`, where the callout's capture server records the path, headers, and body.
+6. **Portkey sidecar** translates the OpenAI request to the provider's native format and POSTs the translated bytes to `:9999`, where the callout's capture server records the path, headers, and body and then holds the connection open without answering.
 7. **Callout** reads the captured bytes and returns them as ext_proc mutations (body + header rewrites for `:path`, `:authority`, `content-length`, auth, etc.).
 The LB forwards the provider-native request to the provider Internet NEG already selected by the URL map.
-8. **Response phase**: the LB delivers the provider's native response to the callout.
-The callout arms `:9998` with those bytes, then calls the Portkey sidecar again with `x-portkey-custom-host: http://127.0.0.1:9998`.
-Portkey GETs the replayed bytes from `:9998` and translates them back to the OpenAI response shape.
+8. **Response phase**: the LB delivers the provider's native response to the callout, which hands it to the capture server.
+The capture server writes it as the response on the parked connection, so Portkey sees one ordinary request/response exchange and translates it back to the OpenAI shape.
+The call started in step 5 resolves with that translation.
 9. **Client** receives a standard OpenAI-format response, same shape regardless of which provider served it.